-Jay Kowalczyk was born in Florida, raised in New York, educated in Maryland and Washington, DC, and now lives in California.
-He graduated from Gallaudet University with a degree in Psychology, and now serves as a media manager for Convo Communications.
-His training in psychology has served him well in this seemingly different role, where his creativity has been allowed to flourish under the tutelage of Wayne Betts, Jr. and with Jarrod Musano's support.
-Recent works such as The Wedding and Mara & Jeremy - BeYOUtiful that Jay helped create at Convo are proof of his talent and the supportive environment in which he works.
+Jay Kowalczyk was born in Florida, raised in New York, educated in Maryland and Washington, DC, lived in California and now lives in Austin, TX.
+He graduated from Gallaudet University with a degree in Social Work, and now serves as a media producer for Convo Communications.
+His training in Social Work has served him well in this seemingly different role, where his creativity has been allowed to flourish under the tutelage of Wayne Betts, Jr. and with Jarrod Musano's support.
+Recent works such as Nyle DiMarco - Beyoutiful and Austin - Our Community that Jay helped create at Convo are proof of his talent and the supportive environment in which he works.

 Jay considers Deaf Film Camp at Camp Mark Seven to be his second home because he loves both hiking and filming!
 Camp Mark Seven is surrounded by the stunning Adirondack Mountains and Fourth Lake, and Deaf Film Camp teems with talented filmmakers.... what a perfect place for Jay to spend his summer!